sathishmepco/Java-Interview-Programs/README.md

 14. Write a program to find the Most Frequent Element in an given array.
 15. Write a program to find out Duplicate Element in an given array.
 16. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.

+# String Based Programs
+1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)
+2. How to Swap two Strings without using third (temporary) variable? [[Solution]](InterviewPrograms/src/com/java/strings/SwapTwoStrings.java)
+3. Write a java program to reverse a String without using in-build function. [[Solution]](InterviewPrograms/src/com/java/strings/ReverseString.java)
+4. Write a java program to count the number of words in a given String. [[Solution]](InterviewPrograms/src/com/java/strings/CountWords.java)
+5. Write a java program to remove all White Spaces in the given String.
+6. Check Given String is Rotation of Another String. [[Solution]](InterviewPrograms/src/com/java/strings/StringRotationOfAnother.java)
+7. Write a Java Program to check two strings are Anagram to each other or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Anagram.java)
+8. Write a Java program to find the ***Most Repeated Character*** in the Given String. [[Solution]](InterviewPrograms/src/com/java/strings/MostRepeatedChar.java)
+9. How do you count the number of words in a Given String using Split method? [[Solution]](InterviewPrograms/src/com/java/strings/CountWords2.java)
+10. Write a Java Program to generate all combinatinos of a Given String. [[Solution]](InterviewPrograms/src/com/java/strings/CombinationOfString.java)
+11. Write a Java Program to print all permutatinos of a Given String. [[Solution]](InterviewPrograms/src/com/java/strings/PermutationOfString.java)
+12. Write a Java Program to find ***All Subsets*** of a Given String using ***Bitwise*** approach. [[Solution]](InterviewPrograms/src/com/java/strings/AllSubsetsUsingBitwise.java)
+13. Write a Java Program to find ***All Subsets*** of a Given String using ***Recursion*** approach. [[Solution]](InterviewPrograms/src/com/java/strings/AllSubsetsUsingRecursion.java)

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>